Naproxen Patient Tips

 - NSAIDs should not be used in the last 3 months of pregnancy; always ask your doctor before using any medication during pregnancy.

-- Avoid if asthma or hives due to aspirin use or other NSAIDs, like ibuprofen.
+- Avoid naproxen if you have a history of asthma or hives after taking aspirin or any other NSAIDs, like ibuprofen.

 - Do not use this medicine in the setting of heart bypass surgery (coronary artery bypass graft, or CABG).